 Barranquilla Colombia Temple

-The Barranquilla Colombia Temple is currently in the planning and approval phase.
-No groundbreaking date has been announced.
+The groundbreaking ceremony for the Barranquilla Colombia Temple is pending.
+No date has been announced.

-Renderings of the Barranquilla Colombia Temple and site plan have not yet been publicly released.
+The design for the Barranquilla Colombia Temple and site plan have been completed, but they have not yet been publicly released.

 The Barranquilla Colombia Temple will stand in the picturesque oceanside community of Puerto Colombia across from Colegio Alemán, approximately two kilometers west of Barranquilla proper.
 The elevated property, located on the highway to Cartagena, commands a beautiful view of the Magdalena River—the largest river in Colombia—and of the ocean.1

 President Thomas S. Monson announced the Barranquilla Colombia Temple on October 1, 2011, during the Saturday morning session of the 181st Semiannual General Conference.
 The new temple will serve faithful Saints from 15 stakes located in northern Colombia and western Venezuela.
 In 1966, the first LDS missionaries arrived in the country of Colombia where there are now more than 173,000 members organized into 28 stakes and 12 districts.2